 Lack of proper maintenance

 The main hindrance is the lack of knowledge and proper support from the authority to install the solar panels properly.
 The users lack knowledge of proper maintenance.
-Also, in most cities around Dhaka, homeowners set up solar panels to demonstrate their need for grid electricity connection.
+Also, in most cities around Dhaka, homeowners set up solar panels to demonstrate their need for grid electricity connections.
 But once they get the connection, the solar panel systems get abandoned.
 So in most households, solar panels in Dhaka have become a digital wasteland collecting dust.
 To properly use any machinery, the user must have proper knowledge or guidance towards it and the drive or need to use it.
 Unfortunately, both of these criteria have gotten unnecessary.
 Just like maintaining old households, you need to properly maintain solar panels.

 Actual numbers and the ratio of proper usage

 Back in 2010, it was mandatory to have rooftop solar systems to get the grid connection.
 The Government drove the initiative towards boosting the share of sustainable energy.
 Normal household owners require a minimum of 3% of solar power capacity against their total demand.
 In contrast, this number was 10% for the industries.
 In DESCO (Dhaka Electricity Supply Company) areas, around 24,693 rooftop solar power systems, and DPDC (Dhaka Power Distribution Company) has around 37000 facilities, including Dhaka South and Narayanganj city corporations.
 Also, the Bangladesh Rural Electrification Board has lots of rooftop solar systems at divisional and district levels.

 Steps for proper inspection and management of the solar systems